AdobeDocs/experience-manager-64.en/help/communities/using/functions.md

 ![](assets/chlimage_1-390.png)

-#### Community Function Name {#community-function-name}
+### Community Function Name {#community-function-name}

 ![](assets/chlimage_1-391.png)

-On the Community Function Name panel, a name, description and whether the function is enabled or disabled are configured :
+On the Community Function Name panel, a name, description and whether the function is enabled or disabled are configured:

 * **Community Function Name **
   the function name used for display and storage